Chapter Sixty One III

 We walk into the Epstein home at seven on the dot.
 Over the years, Mrs. Epstein has orientalized the décor, not that everything is lacquered or enameled, no paper lanterns.
 It’s more atmospheric, fewer things around, not minimalist, getting there.
 Our calligraphy started it, then as she began to redecorate over the next year, found herself subtracting, not adding.

 Dr. Epstein, “I want to talk this one over with you, the Society can’t decide if it’s in our purview.
 I thought we might discuss it and either go or pass, depending.
 We’ve been made aware of the activities of what’s commonly called a hit man, a contract killer.
-These types are sociopaths the used to be attached to a gang, or family as the mafia used to say.
-Now there’s a market for independent contractors, particularly with lots of rained killers returning from Iraq and Afghanistan.
+These types are sociopaths, they used to be attached to a gang, or family as the mafia might say.
+Now there’s a market for independent contractors, particularly with lots of trained killers returning from Iraq and Afghanistan.
 An independent sometimes uses an intermediary who deals with the client.
 The intermediary gets the details, photographs, location, if there’s a timetable that has to be met, and the one who is paid.
 The contact collects half the fee upfront, gives the hit man the things he needs to know, collects the rest when the job’s done.
 Everything is in cash, you don’t want your contract killer on your Visa card.
 The contact may have three or four people they use for jobs, working with only one is troublesome, one guy may not like to travel long distances, or is on another job, or even sick.
 Plus things don’t always go smoothly, it can be a high turnover occupation.
 On the other side, some killers use two contacts, theoretically doubling their chances of regular work.
 And doubling the chances of being found out I suppose.”

-Janah, “You can hire one on the dark web, I’ve seen the postings.
+Janah, “You can also hire one directly on the dark web, I’ve seen the postings.
 Pay in bitcoins with encrypted wallets.
 The money goes in, but isn’t released until the job is done.
 It’s safe for both parties.
-They even have sites that mingle bitcoins for a small transactions fee.
+They even have sites that mingle bitcoins for a small transaction fee.
 If you buy bitcoins with a card for instance, the number of the coin, which isn’t a coin, just a string of digits can be traced to you.
 Mingling bitcoins means the bitcoins paid to the contractor aren’t the same ones you bought.”

 Dr. Epstein, “Good Lord, how sophisticated.
 I knew of the dark web for child porn, terrorist or neo nazi sites.
 Some of our patients go to chat rooms or forums about their disorders.
 They have them for anorexics, not to help cure, to encourage anorexia.
 There are even how to suicide sites.
 But hiring a hitman?”